The Sustainability Charter

 In the UK over the last 15 years we have supported hundreds of projects across many sectors, including education, culture, leisure, social impact, environmental protection, sustainable energy and infrastructure.
 We recognise that local people have a much better understanding of the needs of their area than we do, so our funding goes to local community benefit funds administered by local volunteers.

 We are committed to sharing and spreading knowledge in the field of clean energy and sustainability across the various regions in which we operate.
 We collaborate closely with the academic and research world, sharing our experience of local sustainable development.

 We work closely with some of the schools around our plants, hosting visits to our facilities and providing information about renewable energy.
 In the UK we work with the Scottish Council for Development and Industry (SCDI) to deliver a programme introducing primary pupils to energy sustainability projects.

 Our annual scholarships are awarded to young people from around our windfarms studying subjects related to renewable energy.

 One of our main aims is to minimise our impact on the soil, subsoil, water, air and biodiversity of the places where we operate during all phases of the life cycle of our plants.

 For the benefit of this, we keep ourselves constantly updated on best environmental protection practices, actively participating in the initiatives organized by international sectoral networks that deal with these issues, such as Wind Europe.

 Some examples of specific actions include:

-• campaigns to plant trees in the wooded areas near our plants, choosing species of local origin to encourage the regeneration of native forests;
+• planting trees in the wooded areas near our plants, choosing species of local origin to encourage the regeneration of native forests

-• campaigns to monitor the noise impact of our wind farms.
+• monitoring the noise impact of our wind farms

 The Sustainable Communities Portal